All Episodes

 Is that what it was?

-They were Twitter was made aware, they said they replied to the mother of the victim that they did not see it as a problem, and it wasn't until seven days later when the Department of Justice intervened and demanded that they take it down.
+And it wasn't until seven days later when the Department of Justice intervened and demanded that they take it down.

-That's when Twitter, Twitter finally said, Oh, okay, fine.
+That's when Twitter, Twitter finally said, oh, okay, fine.

-The platform was made aware of it, the platform willfully declined to take down the content and allowed it to stay up until you got Washington, DC and literally the Department of Justice to make a call and to get it finally taken down.
+The platform willfully declined to take down the content and allowed it to stay up until you got Washington, D.C. and literally the Department of Justice to make a call and to get it finally taken down.

 Should they be held accountable for that?